Han van Meegeren: Trial and prison sentence

 The trial of Han van Meegeren began on 29 October 1947 in Room 4 of the Regional Court in Amsterdam.
 The collaboration charges had been dropped, since the expert panel had found that the supposed Vermeer sold to Hermann Göring had been a forgery and was, therefore, not the cultural property of the Netherlands.
 Public prosecutor H. A. Wassenbergh brought charges of forgery and fraud and demanded a sentence of two years in prison.

 The court commissioned an international group of experts to address the authenticity of Van Meegeren's paintings.
 The commission included curators, professors, and doctors from the Netherlands, Belgium, and England, and was led by the director of the chemical laboratory at the Royal Museums of Fine Arts of Belgium, Paul B. Coremans.
-The commission examined the eight Vermeer and Frans Hals paintings which Van Meegeren had identified as forgeries.
-With the help of the commission, Dr Coremans was able to determine the chemical composition of van Meegeren's paints.
+The commission examined the eight paintings attributed to Vermeer and Frans Hals which Van Meegeren had identified as forgeries.
+With the help of the commission, Dr. Coremans was able to determine the chemical composition of Van Meegeren's paints.

-He found that Van Meegeren had prepared the paints by using the phenolformaldehyde resins Bakelite and Albertol as paint hardeners.
-A bottle with exactly that ingredient had been found in Van Meegeren's studio.
-This chemical component was introduced and manufactured in the 20th century, proving that the alleged works by Vermeer and Frans Hals examined by the commission were in fact fabricated by Van Meegeren.
+He found that the paint contained the phenolformaldehyde resins Bakelite and Albertol, not invented until the 20th century, as paint hardeners; and a bottle had been found in Van Meegeren's studio.
+This proved that the paintings could not be genuine.

-The commission's other findings suggested that the dust in the craquelure was too homogeneous to be of natural origin.
-The matter found in the craquelure appeared to come from India ink, which had accumulated even in areas that natural dirt or dust would never have reached.
+The commission also suggested that the dust in the craquelure was too homogeneous to be of natural origin.
+It appeared to come from India ink, which had accumulated even in areas that natural dirt or dust would never have reached.
 The paint had become so hard that alcohol, strong acids, and bases did not attack the surface, a clear indication that the surface had not been formed in a natural manner.
 The craquelure on the surface did not always match that in the ground layer, which would certainly have been the case with a natural craquelure.
 Thus, the test results obtained by the commission appeared to confirm that the works were forgeries created by Van Meegeren, but their authenticity continued to be debated by some of the experts until 1967 and 1977, when new investigative techniques were used to analyze the paintings (see below).

 On 12 November 1947, the Fourth Chamber of the Amsterdam Regional Court found Han van Meegeren guilty of forgery and fraud, and sentenced him to one year in prison.
+The trial was widely covered in the media, and Van Meegeren became a folk hero.